Working together to increase the resiliency of the region’s water supplies.

 - Tools and Equipment: Since 2003 the Consortium has secured more than two million dollars in federal grant money to purchase emergency water treatment and distribution equipment and to prepare a regional study on water system interconnections.

 - Regional Partnerships: We collaborate with state and regional stakeholders to improve regional communication, emergency preparedness, response and recovery.
-The Consortium is a member of the Regional Disaster Preparedness Organization and Oregon Emergency Management Association.
+The Consortium is a member of the Regional Disaster Preparedness Organization (RDPO) and Oregon Emergency Management Association.

 - Support each other through mutual aid: We support mutual aid agreements such as the Oregon Water/Wastewater Agency Response Network (ORWARN) so that when an emergency strikes, water providers are ready to help one another out.